-January of 2020 marks the first month of our Veterans Flag Raising Memorial Program.
-Each month, Sharp Funeral Homes will honor the life and memory of a veteran by raising the flag at one of our chapels in their memory.
+Each month, Sharp Funeral Homes honors the life and memory of a veteran by raising the flag at one of our chapels in their memory.
 Each of our four chapels will display a framed biography of the veteran for the entire month, and the family of the veteran will receive a certificate of participation.

 Frank Joseph Rehanek